Abandoned & Little-Known Airfields:

 A September 1948 telephone book advertisement for the Capitol Sky Park (courtesy of Dann Shively).

-which depicted the field as having 2 runways.
+depicted Capitol Sky Park as having 2 runways.

 This is probably one of very few photos that actually shows the seldomly-used runway.”